quarckster/chronos/README.md

 Ensure modbus is working otherwise the web interface doesn't load in winter mode.

-www-data user have to be added in dialout group for managing serial port via web interface.
+www-data and pi users have to be added in dialout group for managing serial port via web interface.

 `# usermod -a -G dialout www-data`

+To work with shared log file www-data and pi users have to be added in one group.

+1. Create a new group `loggroup`:

+    `# addgroup loggroup`

+2. Make a directory where the logs will be stored:

+    `$ mkdir /tmp/chronos_logs`

+3. Make the containing directory group-writable:

+    `$ chgrp loggroup /tmp/chronos_logs`

+    `$ chmod g+w /tmp/chronos_logs`

+4. Set the setgid bit on logdir.
+That makes new files in logdir always owned by the group.
+Otherwise, new files are owned by the creator's group:

+    `# chmod g+s /tmp/chronos_logs`

+5. Ensure all logging users belong to `loggroup`:

+    `# usermod -a -G loggroup pi`

+    `# usermod -a -G loggroup www-data`

+6. Ensure all writing processes have the right umask so they can make newly created files group-writable:

+    `$ umask 0002`

 Chronos has a daemon which controlled by the following command: